mari-code-l/MS1-project/readme.md

 * Im not so familiar on Dev tools yet but still learning on the process.
 * Bugs in opening links in other tab.
 I fixed it by putting "target="_blank"" on every links.
 * Images stretched and pixelated in "About me" page.
 I fixed it by putting the images inside "div" then applied proper size, height, width, styles etc. in CSS.
-* Instead of Wireframe url in my read.me file, I did screenshots of wireframes, put them in Gitpod images folder to be clearly seen.
+* Instead of Wireframe url in my read me file, I did screenshots of wireframes, put them in Gitpod images folder to be clearly seen.
 * Mistakes on media queries has been corrected by adjusting the sizes.
 * Instead of putting the url images, I have wrote down the name of every images producers then put the code snippet beside to be clear.
 * Doubled "<head></head> in about me file.
 I have deleted the doubled one.